magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 </div>

 ## Supported upgrade paths to 2.2 {#upgradepaths}
-We have heavily tested and verifed the latest three versions to directly upgrade to {{site.data.var.ece}} 2.2:
+We have heavily tested and verifed the latest three versions of 2.0.X and 2.1.X to directly upgrade to {{site.data.var.ece}} 2.2:

 * 2.0.14, 2.0.15, 2.0.16
 * 2.1.7, 2.1.8, 2.1.9